Jerrick Harding

-Jerrick Harding (born April 13, 1998) is an American professional basketball player for Baxi Manresa of the Liga ACB.
+Jerrick Deontre Harding (born April 13, 1998) is an American-born Polish professional basketball player for Rytas Vilnius of the Lithuanian Basketball League (LKL) and the Basketball Champions League (BCL).
 He played college basketball for the Weber State Wildcats and left as the program's all-time leading scorer.

 Early life and high school career

 Harding started playing basketball at age two and was also involved in football and soccer in his childhood.
 He began competing on the Amateur Athletic Union circuit at a late age.
 Harding played for Wichita Southeast High School in Wichita, Kansas.
 He did not receive any NCAA Division I offers until his senior season, when he averaged 27.8 points, 4.6 rebounds and 1.7 steals per game, leading his team to a 20–5 record and to the Class 6A state title game.
 In the state tournament, he averaged 34.3 points per game and his 103 points broke a 37-year-old 6A tournament record.
 He graduated as his school's all-time leading scorer.
 Harding was named Kansas Gatorade Player of the Year.
 On April 22, 2016, he committed to play college basketball for Weber State over an offer from Loyola (Illinois).
 He was drawn to the program in part because Damian Lillard, one of his favorite players, had played there.